Chat - Email

 Kim Gold is the co-founder of Still Mind Yoga and has been teaching yoga since 2009.
 She has over 20 years practice in the meditative traditions, including yoga.
 She teaches open level classes that focus on the experience of the present moment through physical postures and breathing.
 Her classes are accessible for day one beginners as well as seasoned practitioners.
 Her hope is that students feel stronger, calmer, and better able to cope with the stresses of life through the practice of yoga.

 Kim first discovered yoga as a teenager back in the mid 1980s and returned to it more seriously as an adult.
 After exploring many paths toward healing, she has found the combination of movement and breath to be the most powerful and profound.
 She was certified through Atmananda Yoga in New York City and Mark Whitwell's Heart of Yoga training, and is also trained to teach children's yoga and special needs yoga.
-Kim has a long history of martial arts training, including Aikido, kung fu, tai chi, Brazilian jiu jitsu, and karate.
-Her eclectic classes incorporate elements from varied traditions, and emphasizes simple and slow movements centered on the breath.
+Kim has a long history of martial arts training, including Aikido, kung fu, and Brazilian jiu jitsu.
+Her Still Mind sequence incorporates elements from varied traditions, and emphasizes simple and slow movements centered on the breath.